filipego/admin-boilerplate/md/admin-boilerplate-ai-starter.md

 - Imports use path aliases: `@/components/...`, `@/lib/...`.
 - Common UI should come from `src/components/common/*`; prefer wrappers over raw primitives.
+- Buttons: use `UIButton` by default.
+Use the shadcn `Button` primitive only for low-level layout/icon-only controls or advanced `asChild` cases.
+Consider adding a `UIIconButton` wrapper if you need many icon-only buttons.
+- `cn` helper: always `import { cn } from "@/lib/utils"`.
 - Centralize user-facing copy in `src/lib/messages.ts` and notifications in `src/lib/toast.ts`.
 - Pages should avoid hardcoding nav; use `src/components/layout/sidebar.config.ts`.
 - Role/permission checks via `src/components/auth/Access.tsx` helpers (`AbilityProvider`, `Can`, `RequireRole`).